zedlopez/inf7/INSTALL.md

 # inf7 Installation

 inf7 requires ruby (it was developed on ruby 2.7.3).
+If you want to be able to generate an epub of the documentation, you'll need [pandoc](https://pandoc.org/) as well.

 This is probably the easiest way to install without requiring elevated permissions.
 Assuming you have $HOME/bin in your PATH: